Strategic Research for improving quality in healthcare

 Objectives and Aim:

-The Safer Births Scandinavia network will conduct research on newborn resuscitation by systematically collecting data in a population-based observational study.
-The study will examine factors such as:
+The Safer Births Scandinavia network conducts research on newborn resuscitation by systematically collecting data in a population-based observational study.
+The intervention is "facilitated data-guided debriefing" using objective data/video from resuscitations to support learning and improve practices.